jacob-greeley/Docker-Project-SYS265/GUIDE.md

 ## Step 5 — Create the Docker Compose File

 This is the main orchestration file.
-It defines all 8 services, 3 networks, and 4 persistent volumes.
+It defines all 9 services (including the Nginx Exporter), 3 networks, and 4 persistent volumes.

 ### 5a.
 Create the File